Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 The LR3 verdict is clear: the LR4 is the better choice for new buyers on noise, app, health monitoring, and drawer capacity.
 LR3 owners with functional units should feel no pressure to upgrade.

 The PetKit Pura Max is a legitimate budget alternative with a genuinely free app, which carries real appeal after the Whisker+ announcement.
 The LR4 wins on track record, parts availability, and community support.
 For buyers for whom the LR4's pricing is a genuine stretch, the PetKit is worth researching.
+If odor control and safety sensors are your top priorities, the Casa Leo Leo’s Loo Too has UV-C sterilization and a triple-sensor system at a lower price point.
+If your cat is 15+ lbs and the LR4 is too tight, the MeoWant 106L is the only sub-$400 automatic box built specifically for large cats.
+The Neakasa M1 Plus is the open-top alternative for large cats that refuse enclosed designs, though its safety history requires careful model verification.
+See how all six models ranked in our complete self-cleaning litter box guide.

 Getting Started: First-Week Tips from Real Owners